 - All prices of goods and services shall be expressed in the unit we define as money so that we can easily compare the prices of different things.
-In Sweden, this unit is the "krona".
+In Sweden, this unit is the ‘Swedish krona’.

 - The value of money rests on the confidence of the general public.
 What we have chosen as money shall function as a store of value, that is, the value of money shall remain stable over time.
-This enables us to consume immediately or to save money for consumption at a later date.
+This makes it possible for us to consume directly or save money and consume at a later date.